Brattleboro Words Trail Murals & Exhibit

 Artist Cynthia Parker Houghton updating mural

-Local artist Cynthia Parker-Houghton was commissioned to create a map representing, and inviting exploration of the Brattleboro Words Trail, community-created audio stories pegged to places and people significant in the region's unique history of ‘words’.
-The murals and maps include some original Sokoki Abenaki place names – Wantastagok is Brattleboro – as they remain an important part of our continued, shared story.
+Local artist Cynthia Houghton was commissioned to create map murals representing and inviting exploration of the Brattleboro Words Trail – community-created audio stories pegged to places and people significant in the region's unique history of ‘words’.
+The murals and exhibit include some original Sokoki Abenaki place names – Wantastagok is Brattleboro – as they remain an important part of our continued, shared story.

 Slide